|(a) General. Pursuant to §42(h)(6) of the Code,

 year of the Compliance Period shall refer, as applicable, to the year

-proceeding the last year of the Initial Affordability Period, if the
+preceding the last year of the Initial Affordability Period, if the

 Development Owner elected an Initial Affordability Period longer than